rexresearch

 smooth enough and stiff enough.

-effect of the moment of the resultant force of the wind, as with
+the effect of the moment of the resultant force of the wind,

-that of the pivot section (B) and the body (A) grows without
+as with that of the pivot section (B) and the body (A) grows

-jamming through bonds ball, the stems of double acting cylinders
+without jamming through bonds ball, the stems of double acting

-(D) that are present in the area diametrically opposite the rail
+cylinders (D) that are present in the area diametrically

-(zone side of the profile (B)) tend to be drawn (see drawing IM
+zone (zone side of the profile (B)) tend to be drawn (see

-while sliding on a peripheral area of ??the body (A), thereby
+rotated while sliding on a peripheral area of ??the body (A),

-changing the pivot point of the resultant force of the wind (the
+thereby changing the pivot point of the resultant force of the

-pivot connection of the profile (B)) which s' applied to the
+wind (the pivot connection of the profile (B)) which s'

 drawings N [deg.]3, N [deg.]4, N [deg.]5 & ??N [deg.]6).